sixcious/url-incrementer/_docs/HELP.md

 - Nov - November
 - Dec - December

-## Error Skipping
+# Error Skipping
 This checks if the next URL will return an HTTP error code (like 404) and increments again, skipping it up to 100 times, or until it finds the next good URL.
 If an error is encountered, the extension icon will flash with the error code (or flash \"RED\" for redirects).
 Set it to 0 to disable it.
 Important: This will make a request to the server each time to check the status code, and setting this value too high might cause the server to issue a \"Too Many Requests\" response.
 A value of 10 or less should be reasonably OK.

 You may notice a minor delay (~1 second) when incrementing with error skipping due to the time it takes to wait for a response from a server.

-### An Error-Skipping Example
+## An Error-Skipping Example
 You are on page=1 and increment with error skip set to 10.
 If the next 3 pages (page=2 thru page=4) don't exist, they'll be skipped and you'll be taken to the next valid page, page=5 automatically.
 If more than 10 consecutive pages don't exist, URLI will "give up" checking since error skip is set to 10, and take you to page=12.
 You can then manually increment again to repeat the process.

-### Important Note!
+## Error Skipping: An Important Note!
-You MUST have Enhanced Mode enabled to use Error Skipping in the following situations:
+1. You **must** have Enhanced Mode enabled in the Options to use Error Skipping
-1. On "Browser Error Pages" (e.g. the website didn't implement an error page, so the browser forwarded you to its own error page)
-2. When using the Popup or 1-Click Buttons
-3. With AUTO

-Finally, a few websites may not send an error code and instead "swallow" the error code, returning HTTP Response Code 200 ("OK") while still displaying a customized error page.
+2. Some websites may not send an error code and "swallow" it, instead returning HTTP Response Code 200 ("OK"), even while still displaying an error page.
 Error Skipping won't work on these websites.

-## Saving URLs
+# Saving URLs
 You can save your favorite `URLs` and Increment Decrement settings for each of them (such as selection, interval, and base).
 To save a URL, in the Popup, click the `heart <3` icon and click Accept after you're done.
 After you save a URL, you can jump straight to using shortcuts to increment on every subsequent visit, even after closing your browser.